 After Mediation

-At the conclusion of the mediation process, your mediator will provide you with a document that details any agreements reached.
+At the end of the mediation process, your mediator will provide you with a document that details any agreements reached You will either receive:

 What occurs if an agreement cannot be reached?